mahinanwar/CUSUM-Algorithm/README.md

 ## File Description
 The following project contains six files (4 .m files and 2 datasets).
 Their details are mentioned below:

-1- DataSetH0: Dataset replicating conditions when no change is detected 2- DataSetH1: Dataset replicating conditions when a change is detected.
+1- DataSetH0: Dataset replicating conditions when no change is detected.

+2- DataSetH1: Dataset replicating conditions when a change is detected.

 3- Main.m: This is the root file where all the functions are called and executed.

 4- CalculatePDF.m: This is the file which contains the steps required to calculate the probability density functions (pdf's).

 5- CalculateLLR.m: This is the file which contains all the procedures required to calculate the 'Log Likelihood Ratio (LLR)'.

 6- AlgoCUSUM.m: This is the file which contains the implementation of the CUSUM algorithm.